rahuljayaraman/doctrine-graphql/README.md

+### WARNING: This repo is just an experiment & is not maintained.
+Please use at your own risk.
+Suggest using https://github.com/Ecodev/graphql-doctrine instead

 ## Doctrine GraphQL Mapper

 _Builds GraphQL types out of doctrine entities_

-### WARNING: This repo is not stable yet.
-Please use at your own risk

 ### Installation
 ```